jansony1/tidb-on-k8s-cn/README.md

 1. **Failing to launch desired number of pods or node: Check account limitation**
 Each account has an instance number limitation.
 You should check your limitation first to see if you have enough capacity.
 If you need more number than your current limit, click '**request limit increase**'.
    ![](img/instance-limit.png)

+1. **Fail to Create PV: check storageclass defination**
+There are serveral storageclass defination for different components in the yaml file, like TiDB, TiKV, pd etc.
+   - If you are using **EBS-only instances** like c4 and c5 instance types, you must **replace all storageclass to one of the EBS types like gp2**.
+Or the PV creation would fail cause no instance storage is available.
+   - If you are using instances with instance storage like m3, i3 etc, you could choose either local storage or EBS according to your own need.
+If you don't how to choose, read [Storage type choice](https://pingcap.com/docs-cn/v3.0/tidb-in-kubernetes/deploy/prerequisites/) for more info.
+   - Click [instance type introduction](https://aws.amazon.com/ec2/instance-types/) if you would like to know more about different instance types.

 ## Limitation